Philippines flag

-The postal code for Lal-lo is 3509 in Cagayan Valley, Cagayan, Philippines.
-The table below lists ZIP codes and postcodes for places within Lal-lo.
+The Postal Codes (ZIP Codes) for Lal-lo is 3509 in Cagayan, Cagayan Valley, Cagayan, Philippines.
+The table below lists Postal Codes and postcodes for places within Lal-lo.

 Postal Codes for Places in Lal-lo